Lighten-Up Your Sauce

 If you love all things pasta, this Pesto Sauce is an easy to make delicious sauce that normally has a lot of calories.
 This recipe shows you how you can lower the fat.

 What is your favorite sauce?
 Do you have a great work around for taking a high fat or calorie sauce and making it diet friendly?
 Are there sauces that are standards in your country that you think everyone should try?
 Please share your recipes below!
 If you would like your recipe to be considered for CC Palate, send it to me by pm.
+This article may be reprinted (including bio) with prior permission from the author.

 The side effects of allergy medications keep some people from using them.
 Natural remedies can be a great alternative, but some are more effective than others.